 Sailing is a humbling, exhilarating, and challenging experience.
 From ancient times, it has been a major mode of exploration, opportunity for trade, expansion, and conquest.
 The sea holds a romance and history that defines the human spirit.

 Exploration, independence, adventure, power, both natural and human, combined with an indomitable spirit has been the foundation of human progress across domains throughout our history.
 Nothing embodies these qualities more than the seafaring person.

-Globe hackers are adept at enabling themselves to do what they want, within the law of course, anywhere they want, and by any means.
+Globe hackers are adept at finding ways to do what they really want to do, within the law, of course, anywhere they want, and by any means.